dblanding/PicoBot-oto/readme.md

 ## Driving the car in Tele-Op mode.
 * After completing steps 1 through 4 above...
     * Cick on the **Tele** button to enable Tele-op driving mode.
+    * Then click **Start**.
         * Now the PicoBot is ready to go.
 (The motors might sing briefly.)
     * Pick up the phone, being careful to keep it level..
     * The PicoBot is driven and steered by tipping and tilting the phone.
         * Imagine there is a small ball on the face of the phone.
         * Tipping the phone so the ball rolls away from you (toward the top) causes the robot to drive forward.
         * Tilting the phone to the right or left causes the robot to turn right or left.
         * Returning the phone to a level surface causes the robot to stop.
 * Colored dots will be drawn on the map as the robot drives.
     * Blue dots show the path the robot has taken.
     * Red dots show the location of objects detected by the left distance sensor.